 This protection is conferred by the aluminium oxide that forms at the aluminide coating surface in service.
 This oxide constitutes an extremely effective barrier.
 The aluminide coating essentially acts as an aluminium reservoir to maintain and support the aluminium oxide.
 Materials suitable for aluminising include mild steel, low alloy steels, cast/wrought stainless steels, nickel-base alloys and nickel-iron alloys.

-Diffusion Alloys' Aluminising Facilities and Processes
+Diffusion Alloys' Aluminising Facility and Processes

 Aluminising of components is carried out using one of four processes.